ecronix/react-most-wanted/README.md

 Yes, you will need to write more code but there are much more pros than cons!
 There are lots of discussions on witch library is the best to use with `react` even if you should use `react` or some other project like [preact](https://github.com/developit/preact), [inferno](https://github.com/infernojs/inferno) and a very loooong etc....

-My private favorits are `react` and `redux` because I can shurely say that they are not some hiped projects that will die in a couple of months or years. 'react' is maintained by Facebook so I can be shure that lots of greate developers will take care of witch path the library will go.
+My private favorits are `react` and `redux` because I can shurely say that they are not some hiped projects that will die in a couple of months or years. `react` is maintained by Facebook so I can be shure that lots of greate developers will take care of witch path the library will go.

 ### create-react-app